-Looking back, decades later, it's rather startling to think of Stewart and future Rolling Stones guitarist Ron Wood as the relatively unproven and unknown new Faces, compared to carryover Small Faces including bassist Ronnie Lane, organist Ian McLagan, and drummer Kenney Jones – but that's what they were.
+The Small Faces former leader, Steve Marriott, had already left for Humble Pie, replaced by a rooster-haired young buck named Rod Stewart.
+Decades later, it's rather startling to think of Stewart and future Rolling Stones guitarist Ron Wood as the relatively unproven and unknown new Faces, compared to carryover Small Faces including bassist Ronnie Lane, organist Ian McLagan, and drummer Kenney Jones – but that's what they were.

-Prior to fleshing out the Faces lineup, Rod the Mod and Woody had been lending a hand to the Jeff Beck Group after individually tracing long and winding paths across the '60s with numerous groups (Long John Baldry, the Artwoods, etc.).
+Prior to fleshing out the Faces lineup, Rod the Mod and Wood had been lending a hand to the Jeff Beck Group after individually tracing long and winding paths across the '60s with numerous groups (Long John Baldry, the Artwoods, etc.).
 But both men had arguably yet to experience quite the same level of success as Lane, McLagan and Jones had with Marriott.

-As for the music contained inside First Step, it too reflected the somewhat rushed and tentative collaboration of a band still coming to grips with each other's talents, strengths and weaknesses, and where to take their sound.
+As for the music inside First Step, it too reflected the somewhat rushed and tentative collaboration of a band still coming to grips with each other's talents, strengths and weaknesses, and where to take their sound.

 Sure, the album's final and perhaps best-known song, "Three Button Hand Me Down," owed quite a lot to Goffin & King's oft-recorded "Some Kind of Wonderful," but the Faces' musical and personal charms would soon eclipse such small concerns.

 What's more, the group's burgeoning musical chemistry would soon pay rich songwriting dividends on the twin towers of inspiration they would unleash in 1971, first with Long Player and then with A Nod Is as Good as a Wink ... to a Blind Horse.
 Both albums would go down as stone cold classics of the era and establish the Faces as one of history's most lovable bands.